-- @ Hindi/Malayalam/ French/ Sanskrit 21HIN/MLM/FRN/SAN101 202 - \ No End-of-Semester Examinations.
+- \$ For those students who opt NCC under Co-curricular activities will be studying the prescribed syllabi of the UGC which will include Theory, Practical & Camp components.
+Such students who qualify the prescribed requirements will earn an additional 24 credits. - @ Hindi/Malayalam/ French/ Sanskrit 22HIN/MLM/FRN/SAN101 202 - \ No End-of-Semester Examinations.
 Only Continuous Internal Assessment (CIA) - \\- No Continuous Internal Assessment (CIA).
-Only End-of-Semester Examinations (ESE) - \\\ Project Report 60 marks; Viva voce 20 marks; Internal-20 marks - \\\\ The students shall undergo Internship training / field work for a minimum period of 2 weeks at the end of the Fourth semester during summer vacation and submit the report in the fifth semester.
+Only End-of-Semester Examinations (ESE) - \\\ Project Report 35 marks; Viva Voce 15 marks; Internal-50 marks. - 5 Hours allotted for project will not allotted for staff workload.

+\\\\ The students shall undergo Internship training / field work for a minimum period of 2 weeks at the end of the fourth semester during summer vacation and submit the report in the fifth semester.
 The report will be evaluated for 100 marks along with the internal viva voce by the respective Faculty.
 According to their marks, the grades will be awarded as given below.

 Marks % Grade

 85 - 100 O

 70 - 84 D

 60 - 69 A

 50 - 59 В

-40 - 49 С
+40 - 49 C

 < 40 U (Reappear)